People

 Teaching

-I have taught a broad range of marketing modules at both undergraduate and postgraduate levels (face-to-face, online, and in a hybrid setting).
-As an educator, I am dedicated to fostering an inclusive and interactive learning environment in a classroom.
-My teaching philosophy revolves around real-world application, case studies, and hands-on projects, ensuring that students not only grasp theoretical concepts but also develop practical skills essential for success in the marketing industry.
-I am an Associate Fellow of the Higher Education Academy.
+Elena has taught a broad range of marketing modules at both undergraduate and postgraduate levels (face-to-face, online, and in a hybrid setting).
+As an educator, she is dedicated to fostering an inclusive and interactive learning environment in a classroom.
+Her teaching philosophy revolves around real-world application, case studies, and hands-on projects, ensuring that students not only grasp theoretical concepts but also develop practical skills essential for success in the marketing industry.
+She holds a Fellowship of the Higher Education Academy.

 MBA MN7704 Managing International Marketing Communications, Brands and Relationships